-Pal Pauer, Primary Water expert, hydrogeologist, dowser, humanitarian
+Pal Pauer, 1941-2022 Primary Water expert, hydrogeologist, dowser, humanitarian a non-profit 501c3 tax exempt organization

 "It's hard to get the point across to many people in the U.S. that the Earth makes water.
 We can access it and solve our problems.
 Clean, virtually infinite sources of water are right under our feet." --- Pal Pauer